 9. Students will practice Health Science, Technology, Engineering, Art, Math (STEAM) skills.

 10. Students will learn how to read a Nutrition Facts Label.
-And they will better understand the importance of protein, fat, and carbohydrates, as well as the important role they play in good health.
+And they will better understand the importance of protein, fat, and carbohydrates, as well as the vital role they play in good health.

 11. Students will learn the difference between vitamins and minerals and important roles each plays in good health.

 Included with this thorough course is a Bonus Activity Book which enhances the health science activities in the main course, allowing for further collaboration and time spent on subject.
-A $5.00 value.

 Check out some of my other products: